michaelbrooks/django-twitter-stream/README.md

 ```

 Run `python manage.py syncdb` to update your database.
+This project also supports migrations with [South](http://south.aeracode.org/).
+If you are using South in your project, you should run `python manage.py migrate`.

 You need to supply your Twitter API keys and set up some filter terms
 before you can stream tweets.
 Instructions for this follow.